5 Startups Changing How Americans Buy Their First Home

 Blend

 Quietly, in the background, white-label software provider Blend has been helping established banks up their digital game when it comes to processing mortgage applications.
-The company launched in mid-2015, and raised $40 million in Series C funding this past January.
+The company launched in mid-2015, and raised $40 million in Series C funding in January of last year.
 Its mobile-friendly product imports an applicant’s financial information from around the web and speeds the bank’s time to a pre-approval decision.
 “The multi-trillion dollar mortgage industry has been running on legacy technology for decades,” says cofounder and CEO Nima Ghamsari.
 Blend’s technology offers banks an easy upgrade, compliant with regulatory demands and far cheaper than the $7,000 or so that a paper-based mortgage origination typically costs.